surfnet-niels/White-paper-on-federated-SSH-solutions/ssh-oidc-kit.md

     - one-time password support (for access tokens longer than 1024 byte)
     - user deprovisioning / suspension in case of security incident
-- [mccli](https://mccli.readthedocs.io/en/latest) is a wrapper for SSH which performs the initial API call to transmit the token and then connects via SSH.
-It is the client-side tool that simplifie the interaction with motley-cue and oidc-agent.
+- [mccli](https://mccli.readthedocs.io/en/latest) is a wrapper for SSH which performs the initial API calls to transmit the token and then connects via SSH.
+It is the client-side tool that simplifies the interaction with motley-cue and oidc-agent.
 It supports `ssh`, `scp`, and `sftp`
 - [oidc-agent](https://github.com/indigo-dc/oidc-agent): a client-side